 Judge the quality of natural light and find the good light at any time of the day.
 Not only in the early morning or afternoon/evening.

 How to adjust correctly to low light situations.
-Do not blindly crank up your ISO setting and continue like it was day.

 We want you to return home with a personally meaningful photo essay.